hamletlg/English-Oral-Practice-LLaMA-Voice-Chat/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make changes and write tests if applicable.
-4. Ensure that the test suite passes and the linter has no errors.
-5. Submit a pull request describing your changes.
+4. Submit a pull request describing your changes.

 ## License